 - Any student arriving after the tardy bell will report directly to the attendance office. - If a written note from a parent is presented with a valid absence reason (see types of absences), the tardy will be considered excused and the student will be allowed to make up any missed work.
 However, the student will still be considered tardy. - Oversleeping and transportation issues are not "excused" reasons. - Any student arriving to school during first period is considered tardy to school. - The attendance office records a tardy, regardless of the reason, as a tardy.
 All tardies, excused or unexcused, count toward disciplinary action and the State's truancy regulations, excluding official absences.

 6. Excessive Tardiness to School

-• Students having excessive tardies to school, excused or unexcused, may be assigned detention scheduled for before school, during lunch, or after school.
+• Students having excessive tardies, excused or unexcused, may be disciplined as follows: